Impact

 Affected Systems

-The vulnerability affects n8n versions prior to 1.123.43, 2.22.1, and 2.20.7.
-Any instance running those releases with the Source Control feature enabled, connected to a repository the attacker can write to, and using PostgreSQL as its database backend is susceptible.
+The vulnerability affects all n8n instances running versions prior to 1.123.43, 2.22.1, and 2.20.7.
+Any instance with Source Control enabled, connected to a repository the attacker can write to, and using PostgreSQL as its database backend is susceptible.

 Risk and Exploitability

-The CVSS score of 8.9 indicates high severity, and the vulnerability is not listed in CISA’s KEV catalog.
-Although the EPSS score is not available, the required conditions—write access to a Source Control repository, the feature being enabled, and an administrator triggering a pull—are sufficiently tangible to make exploitation plausible.
-The attack vector is internal to the n8n instance, but an attacker with repository write privileges can manipulate the system without needing direct access to the server.
+The CVSS score of 8.9 indicates high severity.
+The vulnerability is not listed in CISA’s KEV catalog and its EPSS score is not available.
+However, the required conditions—repository write access, Source Control enabled, and an administrator initiating a pull—make exploitation plausible.
+The attack vector is within the n8n instance; an attacker with repository write privileges can manipulate the system without needing direct server access.

 OpenCVE Enrichment